A Road Map to Elite-Level Athletic Performance

 September 10, 2017

-By Leo Shveyd, Co-Owner of AW-Personalized Training & Sports Performance, San Francisco, CA
+Co-Owner of Advanced Wellness Personalized Training & Sports Performance, San Francisco, CA

 Layered on top of the foundation of wellness are a variety of performance strategies.
 Training human beings can be broken up into four main categories: spirit, body, mind and craft (the ultimate objective that you are trying to improve upon; depicted as the top of the pyramid).
 While all these categories are interlinked, I will try to discuss them independently.
 Moreover, it should be noted, that many of the recovery strategies have already been discussed in the health section and may seem duplicative.
 Although there is carry-over in techniques, different strategies can be employed to facilitate varying results based on the end goal.
 For example, we acknowledge that breathing strategies may differ from an every-day-living, health perspective, to pre-competition, in-game/high level performance outputs and post-competition recovery.